Find Affordable College Courses

 Social Work majors at Simmons take out an average of $26,118 in student loans while working on their Bachelor's Degree.

-With a ranking of #6, University of New Hampshire - Main Campus did quite well on this year’s best schools for social work students working on their bachelor’s degree.
+University of New Hampshire - Main Campus came in at #6 in this year’s edition of the Best Social Work Bachelor’s Degree Schools in the New England Region ranking.
 UNH is a large public school located in the suburb of Durham.

 This translates to an average monthly loan payment of $279, based on a 10-year repayment plan.

-Read full report on Social Work at University of New Hampshire - Main Campus
+Full Social Work at University of New Hampshire - Main Campus Report

 Social Work majors at Bridgewater State take out an average of $30,544 in student loans while working on their Bachelor's Degree.